 Make it difficult for yourself to pull so you become aware and find something else to do with your hands instead.

 They are available on Amazon (in some countries), someone also said that they carry them at Walmart in the office area.

-It’s a natural supplement and here’s some things that have been said about it..
+It’s a natural supplement and here’s what’s been reported in some published studies:

 Recently several reports have indicated that N-acetylcysteine, a glutamate modulator, could be effective in reducing symptoms of trichotillomania.
 It acts by restoring the extracellular glutamate concentration in the nucleus accumbens, decreasing its levels, which seem responsible for the pathogenesis of compulsive behaviors, and therefore, trichotillomania.

 I bought this Prohibere because it was a very intriguing product that cured the creators Trichotillomania.